 Don’t let your impairments hold you back.
 It’s time to channel your inner Zatoichi and go kick some monster ass!
 We celebrate the 29th anniversary of the ADA with a look at 25 impactful movies featuring characters with disabilities.

-Twenty nine years ago, on July 24, 1990, the Americans with Disabilities Act (The ADA) was signed into law.
+Twenty-nine years ago, on July 24, 1990, the Americans with Disabilities Act (The ADA) was signed into law.
 It has had a profound effect on the ability for those who have had to struggle with their environment and surroundings, that it helped bring society closer to equal provisions for all.
 As my day job as an architect, the ADA has had a huge impact on our profession, and it made this country a better place.
 To celebrate this event, we at The Scariest Things bring you 25 films that showcase movies with heroes and villains who learn to overcome their conditions in horror movies.

 The disabled community has a problematic relationship with genre films.
 Quite frequently the disabled are relegated to being either the monster or the vulnerable and pitiable victim, and occasionally the most annoying character on the screen (ahem… Franklin).
 Horror, let’s face it, can be cruel.
-And not just in the blood splashing gory way.
-Often, horror will capitalize and highlight the physical differences between the villain and the protagonists.
+And not just in the blood-splashing gory way.
+Often, horror will capitalize on, and highlight the physical differences between the villain and the protagonists.
 Burned, disfigured, and damaged people will often be the monstrous ones.

 Not all disabilities get handled equally in Hollywood.
 Blind people tend to get a decent break of being the noble survivors in all genres of film, but I can’t think of a blind actor yet who has gotten a major role in the movies.
 (Unlike music where there are many blind stars.)
 After being largely ignored or forgotten in horror movies, deaf characters recently have had a couple of top-shelf offerings, and we now have a breakout deaf actress horror movie star, so… progress!
 Sadly, in horror movies, for many years, if you were in a wheelchair, you were essentially dead meat: Friday the 13th Part II anyone?
-It’s so hard to get representation for mobility disabled characters, let alone actors, so you hope that when they do appear, they have a meaningful impact.
+It’s so hard to get representation for mobility-disabled characters, let alone actors, so you hope that when they do appear, they have a meaningful impact.
 Fortunately, there have been a few standout films that give them some choice roles.

 Mental illness is a favorite topic in horror.
 In horror, most of the time Psychoses=Evil, but there are a lot of movies that take a much more philosophical approach to mental illness, and that can serve as a very long Dead List of all its own.
 I will save that for another day.